 The word “autocracy” refers to a system of government of a country in which one person has complete power.

-The legislation in question – which, depending on the final text, would make it extremely difficult for Israel’s High Court to overturn Knesset legislation deemed to be at odds with the country’s Basic Laws – would arguably erode the checks and balances (separate branches of government empowered to prevent the accumulation of too much power by any one single branch) on political power.
+The legislation in question – which, depending on the final text, would make it more difficult for Israel’s High Court to overturn Knesset legislation deemed to be at odds with the country’s Basic Laws – would, critics claim, erode the checks and balances (separate branches of government empowered to prevent the accumulation of too much power by any one single branch) on political power.

 By weakening Israel’s judiciary, more power would be vested in the Knesset, or, more precisely, the coalition leaders of the government.
-It would also, critics fear, weaken the country’s quasi-constitutionally guaranteed human rights, which are the hallmarks of liberal democracies.
+It would also, opponents of the legislation fear, weaken the country’s quasi-constitutionally guaranteed human rights, which are the hallmarks of liberal democracies.

 But, the word “liberal” (as in the small L variety), meaning, as defined by Francis Fukuyama, “generally accepted rules that put clear limits on the way that the state can exercise power”, before the word “democracy” is important.

 Both liberal and illiberal democracies share one thing in common that’s extremely important in the context of the Financial Times claim: they’re both, by definition, (electoral) democracies, in that they maintain free and fair elections.
 So, Israel, if the laws being proposed are passed, would remain a democracy, and would certainly not become an autocracy.